 Despite a lot of gurus who make a lot of money telling you how to do it, the only person who can figure out if a given technique is going to work for you is you.
 Here is what works for me.
 I hope you find some of this useful.[Read more…] about 12 things that make me more productive

 So much for the paperless office: either you’ve got an email inbox that each day brings fresh hell in the form of hundreds of messages, or you’ve got an in-tray brim-full of paper – or, if you’re particularly unlucky, you’ve got both.[Read more…] about 14 ways to put your inbox on a diet

 Most people don’t want to be managers.
-Only one in three American workers actually aspires to a leadership role and only seven percent want to get into the boardroom, according to a recent survey.[Read more…] about Take a holiday at work
+Only one in three American workers actually aspires to a leadership role and only seven percent want to get into the boardroom, according to a recent survey.
+Being a manage is no picnic.
+But perhaps it would be more palatable if people could learn to take a holiday at work.[Read more…] about Take a holiday at work

 The open plan modern office could be killing your productivity, reckons The Atlantic’s Julie Beck.[Read more…] about Why your office is killing your productivity (and how to fix it)